choefele/CCHDarwinNotificationCenter/README.md

 Darwin notifications don’t need an app group or any other setup to work.
 Because the notification namespace is shared across all applications in the system, Apple recommends a reverse-DNS-style naming, for example "com.example.MyMessage".

 `CCHDarwinNotificationCenter` simplifies handling Darwin notifications by:
-- Providing a simple API to send Darwin notifications in one line of code
+- Providing a simple API to send Darwin notifications with one line of code
 - Converting incoming Darwin notifications into notifications that can be received with the `NSNotificationCenter` API
 - Mangling notification identifier strings to receive notifications only from specific endpoints.